kry496/Hadoop-Linux/README.md

 # Update :
-	Tests complete on Ubuntu Nodes as of Jan 3rd week - 2017 Next set of updates are set for March 2017.
+	Tests complete on Ubuntu Nodes as of Jan 3rd week - 2017 Next set of updates are set for April 2017.
 	- Vagrant file pending, Security updates pending

 # Deploy multi-node Apache Hadoop cluster with Fabric Library and Python